Allan50200/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-12-combinations -  This script prints a combination os letters 13-print_float - Prints a float with two decimal places 100-decimal_to_hexadecimal -  This script prints decimal to hexadecimal
+12-combinations -  This script prints a combination os letters 13-print_float - Prints a float with two decimal places 100-decimal_to_hexadecimal -  This script prints decimal to hexadecimal 101-rot13 - Encryption and decryption using rot13 method